hppanteon/opencart-2x/README.md

 Duell opencart-2x module
 =====================

-The purpose of this module is to manage stocks at both opencard 2.x webshop and duell.
+The purpose of this module is to manage & sync stocks at both opencard 2.x webshop and Duell.

 Prerequisites
 -------------

 This module requires opencart 2.x.

-If you want to use this module with opencart 1.x version, please use [1.x](https://github.com/Kasseservice/opencart-1x).
+If you want to use this module with opencart 1.x version, please use [1.x] (https://github.com/Kasseservice/opencart-1x).

 Installation